 CAAAV has two neighborhood chapters organizing working-class Asian immigrants in Chinatown and Astoria.

-Chinatown Tenant Union (CTU) was founded in 2005 by Chinatown tenants to address apartment neglect, landlord harassment, and to develop the leadership of working class Chinatown immigrant residents.
-We continue our mission today to organize against displacement, fight gentrification, and build the power of working class people in Chinatown so that we can determine the future of our homes and neighborhoods.
+Chinatown Tenants Union (CTU) organizes against displacement, fights gentrification, and builds the power of working class people in Chinatown.
+The tenants union was founded in 2005 by Chinatown tenants to address apartment neglect, landlord harassment, and to develop the leadership of working class Chinatown immigrant residents.
+Through neighborhood, city and state campaigns, we continue our mission today so that we can determine the future of our homes and neighborhoods.

 CAAAV YOUTH